Meet YALSA's 2019 - 2020 Board of Directors.

 - Fund & Partner Development: Colleen Seisser (Chair), Trixie Dantis, Kate Denier, Jane Gov, and Gregory Lum

-- Leading the Transformation of Teen Services: Crystle Martin (Chair), Traci Glass, Ryan Moniz, Charli Osborne, and Valerie Tagoe
+- Leading the Transformation of Teen Services: Chair Position: Vacant, Traci Glass, Ryan Moniz, Charli Osborne, and Valerie Tagoe